-Word of the week: Ecliptic | EarthSky.org
+What is the ecliptic?

 Now about that phrase we keep using, the phrase more or less …

 The other planets don’t orbit exactly in the Earth-sun plane.
 Each major planet’s orbit is inclined a little bit to this plane.
 Some of the asteroids have orbits that are more inclined.
 And comets tend to have the most inclined orbits of all.
-Click here to see the inclinations of the major planets’ orbits.
+See a chart at Wikipedia with the inclinations of the major planets’ orbits.

 Interestingly, Earth’s moon isn’t exactly on the ecliptic, either.
 Its orbit around Earth is tilted by about 5.15 degrees relative to the ecliptic.
 This means the moon spends most of its time above or below the ecliptic.
-It crosses it twice each orbit; once going upward and once downward from our point of view.
-We usually see the moon close to, but not exactly alongside the other solar system objects.
+It crosses it twice each orbit: once going upward and once downward from our point of view.
+Therefore, we usually see the moon close to, but not exactly alongside the other solar system objects.

 On the other hand, the moon sometimes passes right in front of other solar system objects, in an event called an occultation.

 So there are little variations.
 But – for all practical purposes of skywatching – you can think of the ecliptic as a line across our sky.
 You can think of the sun, moon and major planets of the solar system as moving along that line.
 One thing to remember, though.
 The sun’s path is high in summer and low in winter.
 So the location of the ecliptic in your sky shifts a bit, seasonally.

 If the word ecliptic sounds familiar, you’re right.
-It’s from the same root as the word eclipse, from the Latin and Greek meaning to “fail to appear” or “to be hidden;” the moon hides the sun during an eclipse.
+It’s from the same root as the word eclipse, from the Latin and Greek meaning to “fail to appear” or “to be hidden” because the moon hides the sun during an eclipse.
 The ecliptic got its name because the ancients saw that solar eclipses happen when the moon crosses the ecliptic during the new moon phase.

 Later, astronomers gave the name node to the places where the moon crosses the ecliptic.
 If the moon traveled exactly on the ecliptic, and the other planets did, too, the moon would occult, or block out, all the planets and the sun every orbit.
 We’d have lunar and solar eclipses every month.
 Ho hum.

-If you’re able, keep an eye on the sun, the moon and the planets for a while; a few days, a few weeks, months, years, even.
+If you’re able, keep an eye on the sun, the moon and the planets for a while.
+Watch for a few days, a few weeks, months, years, even.
 You’ll begin to get a feel for the ecliptic in your sky.
 You’ll notice the planets, sun and moon are always on or near the ecliptic, and you can use this line across your sky to help you find your way around, making your way between the constellations and stars.
 You’ll notice the sun’s path – the ecliptic – higher in the sky during the summer months and lower during the winter.

 Eventually, you’ll be able to imagine the sun’s path in your sky, long after the sun has set.

 When that happens, you’ll be able to pick out a planet from a star very quickly and easily, which is a great party trick.
 Mars is the red one; Saturn the yellow one; Venus the bright white one that never gets too far from the sun; Mercury the seldom-seen one; and Jupiter the very bright one (but never as bright as Venus) that often gets far from the sun.